ToucanToco/toucan-connectors/doc/http_api.md

 ### Template

 You can use this object to avoid repetition in data sources.
-The values of the three attributes will be used or overriden by all data sources using this provider.
+The values of the three attributes will be used or overridden by all data sources using this provider.

 * `json`: dict